HewlettPackard/hpe-solutions-hpecp/LTI/Lite_Touch_Installation/README.md

       * root , size = 150G
       * srv , size = 100G
       * swap , size = 62.96G
-      * var , size = 100G
+      * var , size = 120G
       * home , size = 25G

    **Note**
-   * Specified Partitions are inline with HPECP implementation and it is advised not to make changes to this.
+   * Specified Partitions are inline with HPERE implementation and it is advised not to make changes to this.

    * timezone - America/NewYork